clhenrick/dhcr-rent-stabilized-data/README.md

    All data tables of the Rent Stabilized Building Lists for 2014 for all boroughs of New York City, similar to the one for the Bronx from the year 2012 found at this URL: http://www.nycrgb.org/downloads/resources/sta_bldngs/2012BronxBldgs.pdf

    If possible please send me the lists in Comma Separated Value (CSV) format, a data format that can be read by most software.
-Data from PDFs cannot be analyzed with common software such as microsoft excel or libre office.
+Data from PDFs cannot be analyzed with common software such as Microsoft excel or libre office.
    If all of the requested records cannot be emailed to me, please inform me by email of the portions that can be emailed and advise me of the cost for reproducing the remainder of the records requested ($0.25 per page or actual cost of reproduction).

    If the requested records cannot be emailed to me due to the volume of records identified in response to my request, please advise me of the actual cost of copying all records onto a CD or floppy disk.